A Healthier Mindset Can Lead to a Healthier You

 “Understanding the fundamentals of living a simple, healthy lifestyle can be the first step in reshaping your attitude,” Metcalf says.
 “Adopting a healthy eating plan and engaging in regular exercise is not something that needs to be difficult or cumbersome.”

-Here, Metcalf, Rogers and Verschell share more tips for positive, lasting CHANGE:
+Here, Metcalf and Rogers share more tips for positive, lasting change:

 - Start with small changes, like preparing more meals at home versus going out or picking up takeout, or walking around your neighborhood twice a week after work instead of watching TV.